walsh-stephen-su/movie-project-glitch/README.md

 ## Setup

 1. Remix this repository to your own glitch account.
-1. Add your your remix URL to your project it should look like: `https://your-random-url.glitch.me/movies`
+1. Add your remixed URL to your project it should look like: `https://your-random-url.glitch.me/movies`

 ## Development

 The `db.json` file contains your "database".
 You can edit this file directly to make changes to your data, and this file will be updated if you make api requests that modify the data.

 ## Specification